Andalucía: Cultural Landscapes of Southern Spain 2027

 Granada – 3 nights

-Day 10: Thursday 2 October, Málaga – Granada
+Day 10: Thursday 8 April, Málaga – Granada

-• Historical-Botanical Garden La Concepción, Málaga
+- Historical-Botanical Garden La Concepción, Málaga

-Nearby we visit Málaga’s La Concepción garden, a romantic tropical garden laid out in the mid 19th century by Jorge Loring and his wife Amalia who were one of the many wealthy cosmopolitan families of Málaga, which at this time was the second most important industrial region in Spain.
+We then drive north of the city to a Málaga’s La Concepción garden, a romantic tropical garden laid out in the mid 19th century by Jorge Loring and his wife Amalia who were one of the many wealthy cosmopolitan families of Málaga, which at this time was the second most important industrial region in Spain.
 Through their international business contacts the founders obtained species from the five continents creating a dense exotic paradise where they hosted leading social events, political meetings and cultural salons.

 We continue our drive through the Sierra Nevada, which acted as a barrier, protecting Spain’s last Muslim kingdom, Granada, from Christian incursions.
 We shall gain a deeper understanding about the way the mountains isolated Granada from the grand views we encounter along this road.
-(Overnight Granada) BL
+(Overnight Granada) B

-Day 11: Friday 3 October, Granada
+Day 11: Friday 9 April, Granada

-• Alhambra and Generalife
+- Alhambra and Generalife

-• Carmen of the Fundacion Rodriguez Acosta (optional visit)
+- Carmen of the Fundacion Rodriguez Acosta

-• Dinner at the Mirador de Morayma Restaurant
+- Dinner at the Mirador de Morayma Restaurant

 Today we visit the Alhambra (1354-1391) and Generalife (summer palace and villa of the Nasrid rulers) to study the architecture and garden design of Nasrid Granada.
 We visit palaces and villas in the complex that centre upon the Court of the Myrtles, the Court of the Lions, and the Generalife.
 The first complex – comprising of the Patio de Machuca, the Mexuar, the Patio del Cuarto Dorado, and the Patio de Comares (Court of the Myrtles) – gives a sense of the disposition of an Islamic palace, the discrete, hermetic spaces of which bespeak Islam’s emphasis on privacy.
 This complex combines areas where the ruler sat in court or received ambassadors with a harem designed to isolate the royal household from the outside world.
 In essence the palace is introverted, its main façade secreted within the Patio del Cuarto Dorado, rather than turning outwards to announce to the outside world the palaces within, in the way of a Western façade.
 The Hall of the Ambassadors is an example of the spatial rhetoric of power, while the Patio de Comares used a great pool and trees (later replaced by hedges of myrtle) to create a paradisal, secluded core to the complex.
 Next to this group is the villa of the Nasrids, built about the Court of the Lions, whose fine stucco arches and slender columns are, some scholars argue, the architectural evocation of an oasis.
 Here we find rooms decorated with exquisite detailing, such as the Abencerrajes Gallery, the Sala de los Reyes, and the Sala de las Dos Hermanas, two of which have extraordinary stucco domes reproducing star bursts in the desert sky.
 Beneath this villa there is yet another villa, to which are attached the Royal Baths.